Dumbledore-on-Strive/Dumbledore-on-Strive.github.io/README.md

 - [Code optimization ](https://www.notion.so/Optimize-your-code-3817259c56f3467696cdf28af734275c)

+Optimization:

-For this part the team spent time editing the code to make it more efficient, fast and pythonic, as well as transforming the Dataframes and Visualisations into a website using Streamlit.
+    * For this task the team spent time editing the code to make it more efficient, fast and pythonic, as well as transforming the Dataframes and Visualisations into a website using Streamlit.

 <p>&nbsp;</p>

 - [Publish](https://www.notion.so/Publish-98a388d301ff490fa0fcda40deef3a3b)

+Services:

+    * Front end: Our team decided to use Streamlit
+    * Version Control: GitHub
+    * Server: Hehoku
+    * Devops: Hehoku

 <p>&nbsp;</p>